Our Board of Trustees provides the governance over the Foundation and serves as advocates, advisors and community connectors.

 Adam is the General Counsel & Senior Portfolio Manager for Rosenthal Capital Management where he focuses on portfolio management and compliance for the firms three independent hedge funds.
 Adam has served on the Foundation Board since 2013.
 In his current role as President, he will guide all board committees.
 Born and raised in Geauga County, Adam now lives in Chagrin Falls and enjoys exploring Geauga’s parks with his wife and two sons.

 Jon is a CPA recently retired from Meaden & Moore where he specialized in entrepreneurial business challenges, and business transition and succession consulting to help business owners, including family firms, successfully reach financial goals.
-Jon previously served as a Foundation trustee, 2011-2006, and as President in 2005.
-In 1996 he was a charter member of Leadership Geauga's inaugural class.
+Jon previously served as trustee and was a past President for the Foundation.
+As board Treasurer, Jon is chair of the Finance Committee and participates in other committees as well.

 Carl is an attorney who joined the board of trustees in 2018.
 When he is not serving as a business advisor, contributing to growth strategies, effectively managing corporate governance, identifying risk, and creating executive compensation programs, he can be found riding horse trails in and around Geauga County.

-Linda, who joined the board in 2020, is the owner and founder of Partners for Organizational Success, helping her clients with their people-related needs in talent management, assessment, and executive coaching.
-She regularly shares and enjoys our Geauga parks with her dog Jack and many good friends, recognizing the precious gifts that these wonderful spaces afford us.
+Linda, who joined the board in 2020, owns her business psychology practice where she works with clients’ people-related needs in talent management, assessment, and executive coaching.
+She finds it difficult to sit at her desk for hours so she hikes our Geauga park trails regularly, treasuring the precious gifts that these wonderful spaces afford us.

-Sue Lundstrom is a retired school counselor who is actively involved with Ohio Horseman's Council, as well as Chagrin Valley Trails and Riding Club.
-She is a past board member of NAMI Geauga, and volunteered in area school districts as well as University Hospitals Geauga Medical Center to promote a better understanding of mental illness.
-She previously served as a CASA volunteer in Geauga County and lives in Russell.
-She enjoys riding and walking her dog daily in Geauga County parks.
+Sue Lundstrom is a retired school counselor who is actively involved with Ohio Horseman's Council, as well as Geauga Equine Trail Supporters.
+She is a past board member of NAMI Geauga, and volunteered in area school districts as well as Geauga West Hospital to promote a better understanding of mental illness.
+She is currently serving as a CASA volunteer in Geauga County and lives in Russell.

 Mary Beth O'Neill